PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/box/+page.md

 ## Introduction
-The `Box` component is a layout that can have a width and height specified by you in millimeters.
-It can contain one optional child, which will occupy the same space as the `Box` component itself.
-So if you ever want to give another GUI component a specific width and height, just wrap it in a `Box` component.
+The `Box` component is a layout that can have an optional child with a specific width and height specified by you in millimeters.
+So if you ever want to give a GUI component a specific width and height, just use it as a child in a `Box` component.

-If you don't specify the exact width and height of the box, it will get its width/height from the layout component it is used in (such as from a :docs[columns] or a :docs[rows] layout).
+The `Box` component will by default be sized per the GUI layout you use it in or cover the entire screen if it's the root GUI component.
+But its child component can be smaller than that.

 ::: tip Example

 Example showing what the `Box` component looks like when shown on the screen.

-::bagawork-project[app&baga=eNrFUsGK2zAQ/RV1LmuDCBuXQOtLcUopgbaU7kJ3qResWuPYRJaMNGYTgv+9crxx1yGB9NSD0Ugzb2bee96DaBqI95AbiRBDroRz7OsuaRqGW0ItHfPxPtUp5RYF4R0JS9/FGoPw8JqSRWqtZmOif+1S3UHHoTBKonUQ/9pDJSGec9Ci7icdyoGDKQqH9ADx7TF+9HH3xKHxvSbIodlquEwWHmePS/eXV1t/bqvTfZdmO3uuJJVBtAhnJVbrkg5hXlZKBkNtSve+4+y3yDdra1otPxplbJBZlFk4I58Lsi/GbDhb3dTMGeZqodSbLBzg4agFhy3E0duIw86fi/dHgvdYN8ovOCE64Za4zapIZKsuEOw/o5dYGPvXk5e5Q3BRgh/m2Q10LeqR8V0jcuQT/gPRxCLbmZYdbGBUCs3m7z5kIT+P9FK1tT4z4LQwpWVLnsPLmG/GS9trE+hWqZBfCXtEdx3umAknIhmdFIT2nIL9nzx4E51480l7SLLG/+3Mz1LQjevNscxPv+zJRLH57XnBpkWLK4qiazpFFzq93vBfPHnq/gDiHbZ4]
+::bagawork-project[app&baga=eNrFUtGK2zAQ/BV1X84GES4ugdYvxSmlBNpSegftUR9YtdaxiSwZac0lBP975fjintME0qc+GK+snZ2dGe9BNA3Ee8iNRIghV8I59nmXNA3DLaGWjvl6n+qUcouC8I6Epa9ijUF4+JqSRWqtZuNF/7VLdQcdh8IoidZB/HMPlYR4zkGLumc6tAMHUxQO6QfEt8f6wdfdI4fGz5ogh2Gr4TBZeOQel+4PL7b+2Fan+y7NdvZL5Ju1Na2W740yNsgsyiycPVWSyiBahLMSq3VJhzIvKyWDYURK957ob7iqavR48pdB9smYDWerm5o5w1wtlHqVhQM+HD3isIU4eh1x2Pn34u1R+D3WjfKLTwyYaE7cZlUkslUXhPeP0UssjP2T1TPvUFy05pt5coNei3qUfNeIHPnEgEFoYpHtTMsO8TAqhWbzN++ykJ9Heq/aWp8hOG1MadmS1/BM88V4a3tvAt0qFfIrYQ/orsMdb8KJSUYnBaE952D/hw/ZRCfZfNAekqzxfyfzvRR04/pwLPPslzOZODa/PW/YtGlxRVN0zaTowqSXG/5LJo/db3Jev30=]

 :::